Skip to main content

 The Employment Rights Act 1996 allows employers to make deductions from an employee’s future wages to recover overpayments of wages made by mistake, however it is sometimes possible for an employee to object to such a deduction.

-You should seek appropriate employment law advice, for example from ACAS, before making any deductions.
+You should seek appropriate employment law advice, for example from ACAS, before making any deductions for overpaid wages.

 In situations where an employer can legitimately make a deduction from an employee’s wages to claw back some of the wages they have overpaid them, it is good practice for the repayment arrangements to be agreed with the employee and for the employer to be flexible and reasonable so the employee is able to afford the repayments – perhaps over a period of time.

 HMRC does not play a role in that aspect of the relationship between the employer and the employee.
-However, there may be consequences for tax and National Insurance (NIC) that flow from the recovery of overpaid wages, and these would follow the normal rules in place for employers.
+However, there may be consequences for tax and National Insurance (NIC) that flow from the recovery of overpaid wages. .

 Gross £350 £400